eficode-academy/argocd-katas/applicationsets.md

           prune: true
           selfHeal: true
 ```
+* take the contents of the file, and paste it into a file in your workstation.
+The file could be named ´appset.yaml´.
 * edit the file and replace
     * `<YOUR GITHUB USERNAME>` with your github username
     * `<YOUR GIT REPO>` with your git repo